How to Develop an Effective Technology Procurement Strategy

 Risk Assessment and Mitigation

-- Risk Mitigation Strategies: Develop risk mitigation strategies, such as negotiating flexible contracts, setting up contingency plans, or choosing vendors with strong service level agreements (SLAs).
-These strategies help reduce risks’ impact on your organization.
+• Risk Mitigation Strategies: Develop strategies to mitigate risks, such as negotiating flexible contracts, establishing contingency plans, or selecting vendors with strong service-level agreements (SLAs).
+These strategies help reduce the impact of risks on your organization.

 Ensuring Compliance with Standards and Regulations

-- Contractual Compliance Clauses: Include compliance clauses in your contracts with vendors, specifying the standards they must adhere to and outlining the consequences of non-compliance.
+• Contractual Compliance Clauses: Include compliance clauses in your contracts specifying the standards they must meet and outlining the consequences of noncompliance.
 It provides legal protection and ensures accountability.

 Implementing and Managing Procured Technology